The Hop (streetcar): History

+Early Milwaukee streetcars

 In 1860, Milwaukee opened the first line of its original streetcar system using horse-drawn streetcars.
 The system continued to grow in the late 19th century and into the early 20th century, culminating in a large network of electric streetcar lines.

 After World War II, the federal government invested heavily in the development of an interconnected interstate highway system, and raised taxes on private railway and streetcar operators.
 This stimulated massive urban sprawl and car dependency to the detriment of public transport systems.
 Commenting on this trend, philosopher and planner Lewis Mumford said when the Interstate Highway Act passed that more damage would be done to American cities in the next 10 years than all the bombing the Germans did to European cities during World War II.
 On March 2, 1958, the city's last streetcar route was closed.